COACHELLA VALLEY WATER DISTRICT

 - Complete and sign rebate application prior to starting Project

-- Complete and sign an Internal Revenue Service Form W-9.
+- Complete and sign an Internal Revenue Service W-9 Form.
 The federal tax code treats landscape rebates as taxable income.

 - Approximate square footage for all areas where your turf will be removed.

-- Plant list and quantities with locations on the plan for all major plant materials such as trees, shrubs, groundcover areas.
+- Plant list and quantities with locations on the plan for all major plant materials such as trees, shrubs, groundcover areas, etc. Plants and other required elements that are installed outside of the Project area will not count towards the program requirements.

 - Location and dimensions of new hardscape areas to be installed, such as patios, walkways, retaining walls, etc. Indicate if the hardscape materials will be permeable or not.